 This article is part of a larger series on POS Systems.

-We narrowed our list of top free POS systems to those with forever free plans, then compared each based on the quality of available features.
+We tested top POS systems with forever free plans and evaluated each software based on the quality of available features.

 The five best free POS software for small businesses include:

-- PayPal Zettle: Best for microbusinesses and solopreneurs
+- PayPal Zettle: Best for solopreneurs and PayPal users

 Learn more about POS systems and how to choose the best one for your business.